-Time Out (www.timeout.com/london) and Spoonfed (www.spoonfed.co.uk) offer lell phones and email have made communication between abroad and ■ home convenient and inexpensive.
+ommunication between home and abroad has never been easier.
 This has great advantages but unfortunately also has the disadvantage that students may spend a considerable amount of time while they are abroad calling or emailing friends and family in the U.S. to "stay connected."
 As a result, they may not seek or make connections in London.
 While it is important to keep in touch with those in the U.S. who are important to you, Hollins Abroad encourages you to keep emails and phone calls to a minimum.
 Immerse yourself in your new surroundings instead.
-You will have only a few months to experience all there is to see and learn about London and the UK-take advantage of them!
+You will have only a few weeks to experience all there is to see and learn about London and the UK-take advantage of them!